Skip to main content

 Agave IDs are unique within the context of their parent objects.
 See here for more info.

-If you use an on-prem integration, such as QuickBooks Desktop, then the Reference ID uniquely identifies your user.
+If you use a hosted or on-prem integration, then the Reference ID uniquely identifies your user.
 If you want to re-authenticate the same user, you must pass the same Reference ID as before.
 A different Reference ID results in a different Agave Id.

 Agave Id